Filter Vs. Strainers: What Is the Difference

 Bronze: Strainers made of bronze, commonly used in marine applications because of their resistance to seawater, are another popular choice.

-Plastic: plastic strainers are frequently employed in the pharmaceutical and food industries due to their high level of chemical resistance.
+Plastic: Plastic strainers are frequently employed in the pharmaceutical and food industries due to their high level of chemical resistance.

 Filter vs. Strainer: Lifespan